256Taras/core/CONTRIBUTING.md

 $ npm link @norther/core
 ```

+Next, change the import path in the `src/database/database-client.class.ts` of `@norther/core` package file: `PrismaClient` should be imported from `../../../norther/node_modules/@prisma/client` in developmnet mode.
+Don't forget to change it back before creating a Pull Request!

 Then, to compile TypeScript code, run `npm run build:watch` command.

-For testing database client, you have to change the import path in the `src/database/database-client.class.ts` `@norther/core` package file: `PrismaClient` should be imported from `../../../norther/node_modules/@prisma/client` in developmnet mode.
-Don't forget to change it back before creating a pull request!

 After all these steps, run `npm start` in the `norther` directory.
 Your app will be available on `http://localhost:8000` by default.
 You can change the port in `.env` file.

+*Remember that after every dependency addition / removal you need to run `npm link` again.*